GoogleChrome/web-vitals/docs/upgrading-to-v4.md

 # Upgrading to v4

 This document lists the full set of changes between version 3 and version 4 that are relevant to anyone wanting to upgrade to the new version.
-This document groups changes into "breaking changes" and "new features" across both the "standard" and "attribution" builds (see [build options](/#build-options) for details).
+This document groups changes into "breaking changes", "new features", and "deprecations" across both the "standard" and "attribution" builds (see [build options](/#build-options) for details).

-## ⚠️ Breaking changes
+## ❌ Breaking changes

 ### Standard build